kbandla/APTnotes/README.md

 For the moment, it would be nice to have a PDF of the article that we add to the list, just to be sure we always have a copy.

-To contribute:
-* Add the link to the README.md page
-* Add the PDF file to the appropriate year

-Then, you can either:
+To contribute, you can either:
 * Fork, add and send me a pull request
 * Open a ticket with the data you want to be added

+Adding data:
+* Add a link to the public document to Documents.md page
+* Add the PDF file to the appropriate year

 ## 2008
 * Nov 19 - [Agent.BTZ](http://www.wired.com/dangerroom/2008/11/army-bans-usb-d/)